microsoft/pxt-calliope/docs/courses/csintro/finalproject/project.md

 **2 =** Reflection piece is superficial and lacks 2 of the required elements.<br/>
 **4 =** Reflection piece is trivial and lacks 3 of the required elements.

+As always, these rubrics are just a starting point and you should certainly feel free to adjust them as appropriate for your own classroom or learning environment.